 Suffolk has deep secrets – and few are as well-kept as Dunwich and Minsmere.

-Indeed, one of the first places we took our van was Dunwich and on this page we’ll cover what delights there are to see here and at the nearby Nature Reserve of Minsmere.
+Indeed, one of the first places we took our van was Dunwich.
+On this page we’ll cover what delights there are to be seen here and at the nearby Nature Reserve of Minsmere.

 Dunwich – the city lost to the sea

 Okay, if you’re coming by campervan or motorhome, let’s begin with some practicalities…